-The consultation includes a general evaluation of your overall health as well as an examination of your scar(s) detailed measurements and evaluation of skin quality.
-During your consultation Dr. Myers will:
+The appointment includes a general evaluation of your overall health as well as an examination of your scar(s) detailed measurements and evaluation of skin quality.
+During your appointment Dr. Myers will:

 - Take photographs for the medical record and for operative planning.

 - Discuss with you the different options for your scar revision.

 - Reviewlikely outcomes based on your individualized exam and the possible risk or potential complications.

 Some rare but possible risks of scar revision surgery are bleeding, infection, change in skin sensation, skin contour irregularities, delayed healing, asymmetry, and allergic reaction are all possible, but very rare.